-History knows a lot of the sharpest moves in financial markets were caused by political rather than economic events.
-For example the Brexit vote and US election provided high volatility and multiple trading opportunities.
-Learn more with this lesson.
+History knows that a lot of the sharpest moves in financial markets were caused by political rather than economic events.
+For example, the Brexit vote and US election provided high volatility and multiple trading opportunities.
+Learn more about the influence politics can have on the economy in this lesson.

 There’s a direct link between politics and economy, so it’s not a big surprise that politics can have a significant impact on financial markets.
 But how does this happen and why?
 Let’s find out.

-An election - a common event for most of the countries - can have a large impact on the financial markets.
+An election - common for most countries - can have a large impact on the financial markets.
 Elections can be viewed by traders as an isolated case of potential political instability and uncertainty, which can lead to greater volatility on both stock exchange and forex market.

 Let’s analyse how the market behaved ahead of the US elections in November 2016.
 The consensus was that Hillary Clinton would be the next President of the United States.
 The large majority of reputable polls gave Clinton a lead over Donald Trump, so the market was relatively calm as Trump was seen as the more ‘unpredictable’ candidate.
-However, his win was a big surprise and that led to some significant moves as traders had to price in what his presidency may entail.
+However, his win was a big surprise, which led to some significant moves, as traders had to price in what his presidency may entail.

 Stability is something that financial markets appreciate.
 As we’ve already covered, uncertainty is something that can have a negative impact on stocks market or a currency.
 However, it’s not always connected with a change of government when it comes to politics.
 Let’s recall what happened in 2012 when the Eurozone was on the verge of collapsing.
 Greece almost ran out of money and the politicians couldn’t find a clear solution.
 A similar scenario happened in 2015 when the country was within a whisker of leaving the Eurozone, resulting in some sharp moves on markets such as the DAX, CAC40 and many more.